-Visual Merchandising, Principles, Strategies, Significance, Challenges, Trends
+Visual Merchandising, Concepts, Meaning, Principles, Strategies, Significance, Trends and Challenges

 Visual Merchandising is a powerful and dynamic aspect of retail that involves the strategic presentation of products and the overall store environment to engage customers and enhance the shopping experience.
 It goes beyond the arrangement of products on shelves to encompass a holistic approach that considers aesthetics, branding, and customer psychology.